geokomplo/Opensea-Tools/README.md

 2. Delete NFT
 Paste your links on each line into the delete-links.txt file and run the delete file.

 When you receive an NFT worth 0.003 ETH from my NFT collection, I will forward the files.
-Telegram : @sezginyil
+Telegram : @geokomplo

 # OpenSea Tools Folder Details
     ├── assets